cristianvogel/WT/README.md

 Ideally, the desired sort order should be set by the first two digits of the filename.
 This is because the slices will be sorted by filename in the next step.   eg. `01-MySlice.wav`, `02-MySlice.wav`, `03-MySlice.wav` etc.

 ## Optional Pre-Processing
-Achieved some cool results using [Sononym](https://www.sononym.net/) to sort the exported slices by brightness, then use the Sononym batch rename feature with a brightness advanced pattern.
+Achieved some cool results using [Sononym](https://www.sononym.net/) to sort the exported slices by brightness, then used the Sononym `batch rename` feature with a brightness advanced pattern.

 `%basename%-%brightness:range(0:1:0:127):floor()%`

-Of couse, your preffered pre-processing software can be used here isntead.
+Of couse, your preffered pre-processing software can be used here instead.

 ## 3. Scripted Processing